brunomaga/brunomaga.github.io/index.md

   </div>
   <div class="col">
 <p>
 I'm a Machine Learning research engineer with a strong background on High Performance Computing.
-I'm interested in applying Machine Learning to solve engineering problems, with a sweet spot for neuromorphic computing and other brain related tech.
+I'm interested in applying Machine Learning to solve big engineering problems, with a sweet spot for neuromorphic computing and other brain related tech.
 </p>

 <p>